Xavier308/holbertonschool-shell/io_redirections_and_filters/README.md

 - **Shell, I/O Redirection:** Read or watch materials on shell I/O redirection.
 - **Special Characters:** Understand the role of special characters in shell scripting.

-## Implementado por
+## Implemented by
-Xavier J. Cruz
+Xavier J. Cruz (based on content by Julien Barbier)